 - Treatment may include medicines to fight a bacterial infection or to control seizures.
 The cause of your baby's BRUE may need to be treated in the hospital.

 The following list of medications are in some way related to or used in the treatment of this condition.

 What can I do to manage a BRUE?

-- Try to get him to respond.
-Your baby may respond to someone rubbing his back or feet.
-He may respond to his name spoken loudly.
-If he still does not start breathing after these methods, call 911 .
+- Try to get him or her to respond.
+Your baby may respond to someone rubbing his or her back or feet.
+He or she may respond to his or her name spoken loudly.
+If he or she still does not start breathing after these methods, call 911 .